nly8292/Mixed_Samples_Synthesis/README.md

 # Mixed Sample Synthesis
-This is the official implementation of mixed sample synthesis model in the paper ["dafafsda"]
+This is the official implementation of the mixed sample synthesis model in the paper "[Determining the Composition of a Mixed Material with Synthetic Data]"

 ## Setup